 But, unless something drastic changes, lava won’t be flowing on the west side of the island.
 These days, the lava is usually flowing in an area called the Lower East Rift Zone which is in the southeast of the island.
 That’s where you’ll find Kilauea and Mauna Kea’s lava vents.
 It’s also where you’ll find Volcanoes National Park.

-The eruption zones and lava flows change on this side of the island, but the flow usually pour into the Pacific in this area.
+The eruption zones and lava flows change on this side of the island, but the flow usually pours into the Pacific in this area.
 And it’s the lava flowing into the ocean which is most reliable for viewing.

 You’ll be shocked to find houses built into the newly formed volcanic rock in the Lower East Rift Zone.
 Some of these communities have been devastated when the lava flows in the area decided to change direction to burn right through the buildings.
 That’s just how unpredictable the lava flows can be.